Mitanshubad/digitalFlake_hackthon/README.md

 # DigitalFlake Hackthon Task

 ## Overview
-This project is a full-stack application built with React for the client-side and Node.js with TypeScript for the server-side.
+This project is a full-stack application built with React+Typescript for the client-side and Node.js with TypeScript for the server-side.

 ## Project Structure